 This blog features thoughts of Brad and Matt Nein.
-It is focused on “positive coaching.”
-Our philosophy is to create exceptional sport experiences for all participants through the positive and meaningful interaction of athletes, parents, and coaches.
+It is focused on positive coaching incorporating our philosophy of creating exceptional sport experiences for all.
+We empower athletes, families, coaches, and organizations to create opportunities for lifetime success.

 We typically post two to four times a month.
 To make sure you don’t miss our newest posts, you can subscribe via RSS or e-mail.

 My Contact Information

 I have worked in the education, soccer, and coaching industry my entire career.
 The journey began as a lover of all sports throughout my youth including participating avidly in baseball, soccer, and basketball.
 A proud moment in my life was participating on the Men’s Soccer team (1995-1998) At Salisbury University.
 Later, I became a graduate assistant in the Physical Education department working with the nationally ranked field hockey and women’s lacrosse teams (1999-2000).

 Following graduation with a Masters of Education degree, I taught middle school Physical Education at Bennett Middle School while coaching the J.M.
 Bennett High School Varsity Girls team (2001-2007).
 The team found success as we defined it and became the core basis for the Educated Coaches philosophy.
 Working with local youth teams and then moving on to be the Women’s Assistant Coach at Salisbury University further refined my ability to educate athletes (2005-2007).